Services Selection Board

-Services Selection Board (SSB) is an organization that assesses candidates for becoming officers in the Indian Armed Forces.
-The board evaluates the suitability of the candidate for becoming an officer using a standardized protocol of evaluation system, which consists of intelligence tests and personality interviews.
+Services Selection Board (SSB) is an organization that conducts interviews for defense aspirants who want to serve in the Indian Armed Forces.
+This interview consists of an intensive five-day evaluation process.
+The board evaluates the candidate's suitability for officer roles using a standardized evaluation system that includes intelligence tests and personality interviews.
 The tests consist of oral, practical, and written tasks.
-An SSB is a panel of assessors, who are officers in the Indian Armed Forces, as Psychologists, Group Testing Officers (G.T.O), and Interviewing Officers.
+SSB is a panel of assessors who are officers in the Indian Armed Forces, as Psychologists, Group Testing Officers (G.T.O), and Interviewing Officers.
 The psychologists may or may not be directly coming from the armed forces.
-In total, there are fourteen Service Selection Board centres across India, out of which four boards are for the Indian Army, five boards for the Indian Navy, and five boards are for the Indian Air Force.
-SSB interview is an intensive five-day evaluation process.
+Presently, there are fourteen Service Selection Board centers across India, out of which four boards are for the Indian Army, five boards are for the Indian Navy, and five boards are for the Indian Air Force.

 Introduction

 SSB centers were the primary agencies for testing and selecting all the candidates aspiring to become officers in the Indian armed forces or civil services.
 Soon after independence, the Indian government set up a separate UPSC selection system since the Indian Armed Forces did not require an elaborate standard passing procedure.
 There are a variety of pathways for being commissioned as an officer in the Indian Armed Forces.
-This applies to both civilians (after 10+2, graduation and post-graduation), as well as to serving armed forces personnel, except army medical corps members must pass the "SSB interview".
+This applies to both civilians (after 10+2, graduation, and post-graduation) as well as to serving armed forces personnel, except that army medical corps members must pass the "SSB interview".
 The NDA/NA UPSC and Pilot Aptitude Battery Test (PABT) for the Indian Air Force can only be attempted by an individual once in a lifetime.
 However, the attempts for the SSB interview are unlimited.
 The interview involves a battery of psychological tests based on personality for assessing the candidate's suitability for induction into the armed forces.

 The tests help the SSB select candidates with officer-like qualities ("OLQs").
 The Services Selection Board is not concerned with the number of commissions available.
 Its responsibility is just to assess and then recommend.
 Successful candidates will be given a medical examination and, if satisfactory, will be recorded on a "merit list" before training and getting commissioned.
 The merit list doesn't consider the medical results, but to get an invitation letter for joining the academy based on the number of vacancies available, being medically fit is extremely mandatory.
 The selection occurs over a five-day process.
 Day 1 - screening test, day 2 - psychological evaluation, days 3 and 4 - group tests, and day 5 - a compilation of results in a conference.
 A personal interview is also included during the selection period.
 The qualities looked for in the selection period include intellect, responsibility, initiative, judgment under stress, ability to reason and organize, communication skills, determination, courage, self-confidence, speed in decision making, willingness to set an example, compassion, and a feeling of loyalty to the nation.
-The candidates are billeted during the selection period and complete the assessment in a group with other candidates.
+The candidates are billeted during the selection period, and they are ordered to complete the assessment in a group with other candidates.
 Observations of the group are extremely consistent.